ziji-z/Sonic-and-Visual-Exploration-of-the-Riemann-Zeta-Function/README.md

 # Sonic and Visual Exploration of the Riemann Zeta Function
 Ziji Zhou |
-Professor Zhang, Math-345 Complex Analysis
+Professor Zhang, Math-345 Complex Analysis (for easier access the videos linked: [Convergent Sound](https://dai.ly/x8qo4om) and [Critical Line Sonification](https://dai.ly/x8qo4on))
 ## Introduction and Motivation
 The Riemann Zeta function $\zeta(s)$ holds a place in mathematical lore.
 Most famously, the analytic continuation of the Riemann Zeta function holds the question to one of the Millennial questions: The Riemann Hypothesis, which we will prove...